November 10: Today in Royal History

 November 10, 1697 – Birth of Louise Hippolyte, Sovereign Princess of Monaco at the Prince’s Palace in Monaco

 Louise-Hippolyte was the second but the eldest surviving of the six daughters of Antonio I, Prince of Monaco.
 Her father decided, with the permission of King Louis XIV of France, that Louise Hippolyte’s husband would take the surname Grimaldi and jointly rule Monaco with her.
 In 1715, Louise-Hippolyte married French noble Jacques François Leonor Goyon de Matignon.
 They had nine children but only four survived to adulthood, including Honoré III, Prince of Monaco.
 When her father died, Louise-Hippolyte decreed that she would be the sole ruler, all documents would be issued in her name only, and her husband and children would stay in France.
 Louise-Hippolyte had a very short reign of ten months.
 Several weeks before Christmas of 1731, a smallpox epidemic spread through the Mediterranean coastal areas.
-Louise-Hippolyte died from smallpox at the age of 34, on December 29, 1731.
+Louise-Hippolyte died from smallpox, aged 34, on December 29, 1731.

 Unofficial Royalty: Louise Hippolyte, Sovereign Princess of Monaco